 Psoriasis symptoms can be treated with topical ointments, light therapy and oral medications.
-Nowadays, biological therapy has revolutionised the treatment of psoriasis though it is currently very expensive.
-Psoriasis is a chronic condition and can outbreak suddenly, repeatedly but can be helped by reducing stress, monitoring diet and reducing sun exposure.
-If the patient notices any specific psoriasis triggers it would be better to avoid them.
+Nowadays, biological therapy has revolutionised the treatment of psoriasis though it is very expensive.
+Psoriasis is a chronic condition in which the symptoms can flare up suddenly or repeatedly.
+But this can be helped by reducing stress, monitoring diet and reducing sun exposure.
+If the patient notices any specific psoriasis triggers, it would be better to avoid them.

-For mild disease that involves only small areas of the body (less than 10 per cent of the total skin surface), topical treatments such as creams, lotions, and sprays, are used.
-For moderate to severe disease that involves much larger areas of the body (10 per cent or more of the total skin surface) one may require ultraviolet light treatments or systemic treatments such as pills or injections.
+For mild disease that involves only small areas of the body (less than 10 per cent of the total skin surface), topical treatments such as creams, lotions, and sprays are used.
+Moderate to severe disease involves much larger areas of the body (10 per cent or more of the total skin surface).
+This may require ultraviolet light treatments or systemic treatments such as pills or injections.